devsyrem/Solana-Forensic-Toolkit/README.md

 ## License

-SolFlow is available under the MIT License.
+Solana Forensic Toolkit is available under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgments

-SolFlow was made possible through collaboration with blockchain investigators, compliance professionals, and the open-source community.
+Solana Forensic Toolkit was made possible through collaboration with blockchain investigators, compliance professionals, and the open-source community.
 Special thanks to the Solana ecosystem for providing robust blockchain infrastructure that makes this analysis possible.

 ---